 Minn.
 Stat.
-DEPOSITORIES OF PUBLIC FUNDS AND Workpaper Section PUBLIC INVESTMENTS Yes No Reference 2.
+Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference 2.
 If other collateral was pledged, was the amount of collateral at least ten percent more than the uninsured amount on deposit at the close of the banking day?
-D. Ass signment [Federal Statutory Requirements] [12 U.S.C. § 1823(e)] 1.
+D. Assignment [Federal Statutory Requirements] [12 U.S.C. § 1823(e)] 1.
 Was the written assignment approved by the depository's board of directors or loan committee?
 2. Was the assignment an official record of the depository?

 Part IV.
-Public Investments ere all repurchase agreements and reverse repurchase agreements only ered into with: § 118A.05, subd.
-2 1. a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the 3.
-Federal Reserve Bank of New York; or of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, invested evidenced by written acknowledgments identifying the securities by the names of the issuers, maturity dates, interest rates, any bank authorized under the laws of the United States or any state to exercise corporate trust powers, including, but not limited to, the
+Public Investments ere all repurchase agreements and reverse repurchase agreements only tered into with: § 118A.05, subd.
+2 1. a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or 4. a securities broker-dealer licensed pursuant to chapter 80A, or an affiliate of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, exclusive of subordinated debt? § 118A.06 B. If the government entity safekeeps investments with a third party: 1.
+Is the government entity's ownership of all securities in which the fund is invested evidenced by written acknowledgments identifying the securities by the names of the issuers, maturity dates, interest rates, CUSIP numbers, or other distinguishing marks?
+2. Were investments, contracts, and agreements held in safekeeping with: a. a Federal Reserve Bank; b. any bank authorized under the laws of the United States or any state to exercise corporate trust powers, including, but not limited to, the bank from which the investment is purchased; c. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or d. a securities broker-dealer, or an affiliate of it, that Is registered as a broker-dealer under Chapter 80A or is exempt from the registration requirements; (2) is regulated by the Securities and Exchange Commission; and